 It has been said that when asked of people later in life, what their regrets are, they never regret traveling.
 Traveling is something that expands your mind, not only to see new places, but to experience different cultures, and people.
 Travel makes us better humans.

 Travel makes the world smaller.
 It’s the antidote for ignorance.
 You begin to realize that strangers are not really strange.
-We all have so much more in common than differences and you realize that when you get out of your surroundings that you are accustomed to.
+We all have so much more in common than differences and you realize that when you get out of the surroundings that you are accustomed to.

 It’s our wanderlust, our desire to travel, experience places, and meet new people that we hope never goes away.
 It’s that yearning to go to the next place, to meet the next person, that keeps us tied to humanity.
 We as human beings are so similar, yet for some reason, we have so much conflict.
-It’s easy to understand though, that if someone remains in their city or town for most of their life, that they would have a difficult time understanding the struggles or even celebrations of another culture, especially those from another country.
+It’s easy to understand though, that if someone remains in their city or town for most of their life, they would have a difficult time understanding the struggles or even celebrations of another culture, especially those from another country.
 It is the desire to not want to understand that is the confusion for us.

 Curiosity of Other Cultures

-Why do some people not want to know about other cultures, or want to know that there are differences, and that those differences are what make us human?
+Why do some people not want to know about other cultures, or want to know that there are differences and that those differences are what make us human?
 There are some studies that say privilege or power is the answer to that question, yet other studies say it is fear.
 It is still our opinion that travel is the antidote.
 Perhaps if exposure to various cultures were accessible, then maybe we would all feel more connected.
-If we are more aware of the various cultures around the world, and have more conversations with people, and begin to learn more about their story, we would learn that each individual is a human being.
+If we are more aware of the various cultures around the world, have more conversations with people, and begin to learn more about their stories, we would learn that each individual is a human being.
 Like us, they too, love, and we would be able to relate to each other on a deeper level.
 Maybe we would even be able to appreciate the differences as we began to understand ourselves better.
 In the end, maybe there would even be less conflict.

 Travel Makes Us More Compassionate

 Travel also gives us more empathy and compassion for others.
 Think about it.
-When you are in a place that makes you uncomfortable because you either don’t speak the language, or maybe you don’t know where you are and cannot figure out the transportation system, you feel vulnerable.
+When you are in a place that makes you uncomfortable because you either don’t speak the language or maybe you don’t know where you are and cannot figure out the transportation system, you feel vulnerable.
 You depend on the help of others to get you where you need to go.
-The assistance from other humans, the compassion of others is how you get what you need to survive.
+The assistance from other humans, and the compassion of others is how you get what you need to survive.
 That empathy from someone else, in turn, is reciprocated when the gratitude comes from being helped.

 You put a great deal of trust in others when you are traveling, whether it is in the service of the transportation, food you are enjoying, hospitality workers, or just the kindness of people you encounter.